Supporting our schools

 Our schools set out to support every student to succeed.
 However, each year, too many young people disengage from education, training and employment pathways.
 What we do in our schools can have a great impact on the future wellbeing of young people.
 While each school and cohort is unique, research and evaluation of effective practice has identified key practices that underpin the academic achievement and meaningful engagement of every student.
 These practices apply across diverse settings, in different contexts and can respond to varying student needs.

-These practice insights provide an evidence-based guide for schools seeking to promote best practice in student engagement alongside academic achievement.
+practice insights (PDF, 389KB) provide an evidence-based guide for schools seeking to promote best practice in student engagement alongside academic achievement.
 It uses established research to define capabilities and practices that put engagement at the heart of professional practice.
 Schools can use this framework to evaluate their efforts in identifying students at risk of disengagement, connect with students who have disengaged, and take steps to better support students to re-engage with education, training and employment pathways.

 Everybody's business (PDF, 896KB) outlines an evidence based approach to meeting the needs of children and young people who are at risk of disengagement, or who are disengaged from education.
 It outlines components of a strong and inclusive system.
 It has been developed to support Queensland state schools, regional staff in the Department of Education and other stakeholders to maximise engagement and re engagement of young Queenslanders in education.